 Textivia was a small operation--about 15 people--based in Raleigh, North Carolina.
 It had been through change before, pivoting from its original business of text-message-based trivia to building websites and doing online marketing for other businesses.
-But by March of 2017, almost 10 years into the company's life, its three business partners had decided it was time to restructure the company, inside and out.
+But by March 2017, almost 10 years into the company's life, its three business partners had decided it was time to restructure the company, inside and out.

-Internally, they plotted a staff reorganization, all the way up to the top: CEO Chris Baumgarden, president David Christopher, and COO Neal Maier would each change their title to "partner."
+Internally, they plotted a staff reorganization, all the way up to the top: CEO Chris Baumgarden, president David Christopher, and COO Neal Maier would each change his title to "partner."
 But the biggest change would be outward-facing.
 Textivia would get a new name, a new website, and an entirely new feel.
 The company's new mission would be broader, and it would reach for bigger clients, to help them with business strategy as well as online growth, sales, and marketing.
 They summed up the strategy as "Solve, Move, Evolve," three words ending in v-e.
 The company would be called 3VE.
 They pronounced it "three vee eee."

 The partners halted all marketing on Textivia in mid-2018, and planned to leave their old brand behind as the calendar flipped to 2019.
 They ordered new business cards, built the new site, acquired the domain name 3ve.com, and commissioned a new sign for their office.